-And once you're really into Markdown, and if you're a denizen of the Apple ecosystem, then you might be interested in Airmail, an award-winning email client that lets you compose your emails using Markdown.
+And once you’re really into Markdown, and if you’re a denizen of the Apple ecosystem, then you might be interested in Airmail and/or MailMate, both of which allow you to compose emails using Markdown.

 And, while I’m at it, if your preferred platform happens to be a Mac, I may as well mention my own app, Notenik, which is a Markdown-enabled note-taking app that can also be used for publishing entire websites.
 It’s free and open source and available from the Mac App Store.